ElektraInitiative/libelektra/doc/COMPILE.md

   (e.g. an empty value).
   See [kdb-mount(1)](/doc/help/kdb-mount.md).

+By default nearly all plugins are added.
+Only experimental plugins will be omitted.

-To add all plugins, you can use:
+To add also experimental plugins, you can use:

 	-DPLUGINS=ALL